eclectic-kitty/c-o-o-k/README.md

 We also wanted to add more ingredients, either as decoys or as ingredients themselves but sadly didn't get to finish it in time.

 It was also suggested to add some flavour text and some background as to why players were playing the game, which we would've loved to add in future iterations.
-Music would've also been fun to add to contribute to the atmosphere of the game.
+Music and other sound design would've also been fun to add to contribute to the atmosphere of the game.

 -------------------------------------------------------------